mozilla/zippy/docs/faq.rst

 Frequently Asked Questions
 ==========================

-* Is there a difference between purchasing an app and an in-app payments?
+*Is there a difference between purchasing an app and an in-app payment?*

-** Not to zippy.
-The flow of doing an app vs. in-app payment is different in that they orginate and are fulfilled differently.
-However by the time the flow has reached zippy, they are the same.
+Not to Zippy.
+By the time the payment flow has reached Zippy, they are the same.
 Zippy's job is just to process the payment.

-Most of the work for handling the difference is done in Webpay if you are curious.
+An app and an in-app payment are handled differently in that they orginate from different places and are fulfilled differently to the user.
+However all the work for doing that can be found in Webpay.